lab1092/blender-manual_ja/manual/basics/help.rst

 the small Pop Up Window for the Blender Search will stay blank.

-- How it works:
+.. admonition:: How it works
+   :class: refbox

-  - Every Blender Internal Operator can use a defined name, some of them are predefined names for the user.
+   Every Blender Internal Operator can use a defined name, some of them are predefined names for the user.
    For example, the *Render* command is a named Python call, the appropriate Operator is  ``Python: bpy.ops.render.render()`` , but for the user, it is called Render.
    All of those *user* names that were previously attributed for Python operators can searched for using *Blender Search*.

 Tooltips